rohan-varma/rohan-varma.github.io/guide_finance.md

 ##### Start an emergency fund

 - 3 months to 6 months, survival, even in the case of a disaster
+- Assume a giant earthquake hits (I'm from California) and you don't have anywhere to live, any food to eat, and you're also unemployed.
+Are you able to use your emergency fund to get yourself (and your loved ones) back on your feet?
+This is my metric for a good emergency fund.
 - Unexpected medical expenses